liangchunn/envconf/README.md

 - `allow-empty`
   - Ignores the envs on creation and copies it as-is with the value set to an empty string
   - If the output file already exists and does not contain the variables specified in `allow-empty`, it will prompt to fill in as blank
+- `force-prompt-on-create`: forces a prompt on create for the given env variables even though they have default values

 ## Behaviours
 ### On creation of the env file